- Instructional (Faculty)

 - Administrative and/or supervisory experience to include employee evaluation.

--Bachelor’s degree in Fire Protection Technology, Fire Science, or a closely related field from a regionally accredited college/university
+- Bachelor’s degree in Fire Protection Technology, Fire Science, or a closely related field from a regionally accredited college/university

--Specialty Certifications as a North Carolina: Airport Firefighter, Driver/Operator, Emergency Vehicle Driver, Emergency Vehicle Trailer Towing, Fire Officer II, Hazardous Materials (Haz-Mat) Responder or Technician, Technical Rescue (Vehicle Machinery Rescue (VMR), Agricultural Rescue, Surface Water Rescue, Confined Space and Ropes) or Wildland Fire Suppression.
+- Specialty Certifications as a North Carolina: Airport Firefighter, Driver/Operator, Emergency Vehicle Driver, Emergency Vehicle Trailer Towing, Fire Officer II, Hazardous Materials (Haz-Mat) Responder or Technician, Technical Rescue (Vehicle Machinery Rescue (VMR), Agricultural Rescue, Surface Water Rescue, Confined Space and Ropes) or Wildland Fire Suppression.

 - Greater than 5 years of relevant field experience in fire service/ fire protection.

-- Greater than 3 years of fire service/ fire protection training/teaching experience based on regulatory training
+- Greater than 3 years of fire service/ fire protection training/teaching experience based on regulatory training standards.

 - Teaching/training experience at a post-secondary institution.